 - Communications (such as emails, digitised letters, and so on)

-- Ad-hoc requests
+- Ad-hoc requests or projects

 Within these folders, you can sub-divide as needed: